 14 of 19

-Though we often struggle in school or in social situations without adequate help, people with ADHD are known for their compassion toward others and willingness to lend a hand.
+People with ADHD are known for their compassion toward others and willingness to lend a hand.
 As proud momma Dee Boling said after her son was awarded Student of the Month, “I’d rather have a kind, cooperative kid than a smart aleck who gets straight As without trying.”

 15 of 19